binaryfields/zinc64/README.md

 ### Extensibility

-The emulator components may be swapped out by providing custom core::Factory trait implementation.
-The default implementation of the core::Factory trait is done through system::ChipFactory.
+The emulator components may be swapped out by providing custom core::ChipFactory trait implementation.
+The default implementation of the core::ChipFactory trait is done through system::C64Factory.
 The chip factory object is passed into system::C64 component that provides core emulator functionality.

 Here is an example how these components are used together: